 After an education in fine art, I qualified as a Chartered Landscape Architect and ran my own design practice in the UK for a number of years.
-My chief interest however lay in painting and drawing, so about 25 years ago I shifted the focus of my work to full-time commercial art.
+My chief interest however lay in painting and drawing, so about 25 years ago I shifted the focus of my work to full-time illustration.

 I also supply editorial images for newspapers and magazines.
 The New Statesman alone has published more than 350 of my portraits of writers, politicians and academics over a period of eight years.
-Other publications in which my work features regularly include English Heritage Magazine and the civil service magazine Boundless.
+Other publications in which my work features regularly include English Heritage Magazine and the Civil Service magazine Boundless.